NeonHo/CSMLNotebook/Development/game dev/Journey to Full time Game Dev Land.md

-# 1. social media presence
+# 1. Social media presence
 asap (as soon as possible)
 # 2. Game Design Bible
 # 3. Build our prototype in unity from scratch